apache/cordova-docs/docs/en/edge/config_ref/index.md

-* `HideKeyboardFormAccessoryBar` (boolean, defaults to `false`): set to `true` to hide the additional toolbar that appears above the keyboard and helps users navigate from one form input to the next.
+* `HideKeyboardFormAccessoryBar` (boolean, defaults to `false`): set to `true` to hide the additional toolbar that appears above the keyboard, helping users navigate from one form input to another.

         <preference name="HideKeyboardFormAccessoryBar" value="true"/>